Tight Runtime Bounds for Static Unary Unbiased Evolutionary Algorithms on Linear Functions: Lower Bound

 Finally, we see that this is the same as

 or equivalently

 This inequality is indeed true, as concluding the proof of this lemma, as $h(d_0)\leq n = h(d_0+1)$, and $h$ is equal to $n$ on $[d_0+1,n]$. \end{proof}

-With this lemma at hand and Lemma~13 from~\cite{DDY2020}, which bounds the probability to make large jumps, we can then show the following theorem, using very similar computations as those that were used in~\cite{DDY2020}.
+With this lemma at hand and Lemma~13 from~\cite{DDY2020}, which bounds the probability to make large jumps, we can then show Theorem~\ref{thm:lwr_bnd}, using very similar computations as those that were used in~\cite{DDY2020}.

 \begin{lemma}[Lemma 13, \cite{DDY2020}] There exists an $n_0\in \N$ such that for all $n\geq n_0$, for all $r \in [0,n]$, and for all $x\in \{0,1\}^n $, it holds that

 where